HeardLibrary/digital-scholarship/geo/index.md

 ---
-permalink: /vis/
+permalink: /geo/
-title: Home page
+title: Geospatial resources
-breadcrumb: Visualizations
+breadcrumb: Geospatial
 ---

 # The home page (level 1 heading)

-This is the data vis page
+This is the geospatial resources page

 ## Important information in a level 2 heading